 Elasticsearch Database contained PII of thousands of Americans

 "These documents contained highly sensitive data, such as social security numbers, names, phones, addresses, credit history, and other details which are usually part of a mortgage or credit report.
 This information would be a gold mine for cyber criminals who would have everything they need to steal identities, file false tax returns, get loans or credit cards," said Bob Diachenko, the security researcher who unearthed the database.
+The only people who would be able to survive such theft would be people who would have got the right iva advice and opted for it.
+This could help them write off the unpayable debts in case an unknown transaction leads them into one.

 After investigating the nature of the data, he determined that the company that uploaded the sensitive documents to the database was Ascension Data & Analytics, a firm that specialises in a variety of products and services for the financial industry in the United States.